 If you are proposing an analysis or discussion of evidence informing decision-making, please contact George Argyrous, the Managing Editor of Evidence Base journal.
 The journal funds grants of $10,000 to authors reviewing the empirical evidence on policy areas of interest to our member governments.

 The Research Committee meets in June or July to discuss proposals for each funding round.
 The committee usually calls for proposals (via email and social media) two months before the meeting and proposals are due a few weeks later.
-In 2017, the Committee will meet on 20 July, and proposals are due by COB Thursday 29 June.
+The 2017 funding round is now closed.
+The Committee met on 20 July, and proposals were due by Thursday 29 June.

 They have a doctorate as a minimum qualification and have been involved in at least one ANZSOG activity (including teaching, project supervision, research and applied learning).ORThey can demonstrate a strong record of high-quality research in public administration, public management or public policy.